Observation of a cross-section enhancement near the $t\bar{t}$ production threshold in $\sqrt{s}=13$ TeV $pp$ collisions with the ATLAS detector: Conclusion

 The baseline model \phhvqpy without \ttbar quasi-bound-state contributions is rejected with an observed (expected) significance of over $8 \sigma$ ($6\sigma$) due to an excess of observed events in the lowest \mttbar bins at large values of the variable \chel.
 The excess over the \phhvqpy prediction is compatible with the production of colour-singlet, spin-singlet $S$-wave quasi-bound $t\bar t$ states, as expected from non-relativistic QCD, and corresponds to an observed cross-section of $9.3^{+1.4}_{-1.3}$ pb.

 Further investigations are required to characterise this excess and to better quantify the impact of off-shell top-quark decays and the resummation of higher-order terms in $\alpha_s/v$ close to the threshold that are not included in nominal \phhvqpy \pQCD prediction but are expected to enhance the cross-section for \ttbar production close to threshold~\cite{Nason:2025hix}, compared with the baseline model used here.
 In this context, extended MC models incorporating additional \nrQCD effects, beyond $S$-wave contributions, such as higher $J$-states and octet contributions, as well as higher-order contributions and an improved matching between \nrQCD and \pQCD contributions will also be helpful to investigate the nature of this excess.
+The improved modelling is also important to search for physics beyond the Standard Model in this kinematic region~\cite{Fuks:2025toq,Flacke:2025dwk}.